Who we are and what we do

 National Lottery funding

 With every purchase of a ticket, National Lottery players raise money for good causes.
-The National Lottery Heritage Fund is one of 12 distributors of this funding.
+We are one of 12 distributors of this funding.

 Since 1994, the National Lottery has raised more than £43billion for good causes.
 Of this, we have distributed over £8.3bn to more than 49,000 heritage projects across the UK.

 We are a non-departmental public body accountable to Parliament via the Department for Digital, Culture, Media and Sport (DCMS).

 Our decisions about individual applications and policies are entirely independent of the government.